 In the last eight NFL Drafts, the Ohio State Buckeyes have produced seven first-round cornerbacks — Jeff Okudah, Damon Arnette, Denzel Ward, Marshon Lattimore, Gareon Conley, Eli Apple, and Bradley Roby.
-They laid claim to no first-round CBs in 2021, so naturally, they’re due for one in 2022.
-Can Sevyn Banks be the next Ohio State CB to go in Round 1 of the NFL Draft?
+They laid claim to no first-round CBs in 2021, so naturally, they’re due for one soon.
+Can Sevyn Banks be the next Ohio State CB to go in the early rounds of the NFL Draft?
 How does Banks’ scouting report match up with other cornerbacks in the class?

 Sevyn Banks NFL Draft Profile